Will I Need a Bone Graft for Dental Implants

 Preparing for Bone Graft Surgery

-Before undergoing bone graft surgery, your dentist or oral surgeon will conduct a thorough examination of your oral health.
+Before undergoing bone graft surgery, your dentist in Sacramento, CA surgeon will conduct a thorough examination of your oral health.
 This typically includes detailed imaging such as X-rays or CT scans to assess the current bone density and volume at the implant site.
 This evaluation helps determine the type of bone graft required and the optimal placement for future dental implants.
 Contact us to learn more.

 Types of Bone Grafts